Plymouth Public Records Directory

 Elections & Voter Records

-Plymouth voters are served by the Jefferson County Clerk/Election Commissioner, located at 411 4th Street, Fairbury, NE 68352, phone (402) 729-2323.
-The County Clerk administers all federal, state, county, and municipal elections for Jefferson County residents, including those in Plymouth.
-Nebraska voters can register online at https://www.nebraska.gov/apps-sos-voter-registration/ through the Nebraska Secretary of State's website, or in person at the County Clerk's office or when obtaining a driver's license.
-The voter registration deadline is 6:00 p.m. on the third Friday before any election (18 days prior for mail registration postmarks).
-Acceptable forms of ID for registration include Nebraska driver's license, state ID, or the last four digits of a Social Security number.
-Plymouth holds village elections for village board trustees and other municipal offices, typically on the first Tuesday after the first Monday in November in odd-numbered years, with the next municipal election scheduled for November 2025.
-Candidates file for village offices with the County Clerk/Election Commissioner, and ballot measures affecting Plymouth are also filed through the county.
-Voters can locate their assigned polling place by contacting the Jefferson County Clerk at (402) 729-2323 or checking the Nebraska Voter Registration Lookup at https://www.votercheck.necvr.ne.gov/.
-Plymouth residents typically vote at a polling location within the village or at a consolidated precinct location.
-Election records that are public in Nebraska include voter registration lists (with some personal information redacted), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/, candidate filing information, and official precinct-level election results.
-In the November 2024 presidential election, Jefferson County reported approximately 62% voter turnout with roughly 4,200 of 6,800 registered voters casting ballots.
-For the November 3, 2026 general election, Plymouth and Jefferson County voters will decide several significant races: the Nebraska Governor's race (as incumbent Jim Pillen's term continues through 2027, no gubernatorial race in 2026), one of Nebraska's U.S. Senate seats if it is up for election in 2026 (Nebraska's Class I seat next up in 2024, Class II seat in 2026), Nebraska's unicameral Legislature seats for District 29 (which covers Jefferson County), Jefferson County offices including County Commissioner, County Clerk, County Sheriff, County Assessor, and County Attorney, and Plymouth village board positions if terms expire.
-Nebraska voters can request early voting ballots through the County Clerk beginning 35 days before an election, with applications available at the County Clerk's office or online through the Nebraska Secretary of State.
-Absentee ballots must be returned by mail (postmarked by Election Day) or in person to the County Clerk's office by 8:00 p.m. on Election Day.
-Nebraska does not have universal mail-in voting; voters must request absentee ballots for specific elections.
+Acceptable identification includes a Nebraska driver's license, state ID, or the last four digits of a Social Security number.
+Village elections for board trustees and other municipal offices typically occur on the first Tuesday after the first Monday in November during odd-numbered years, with the next municipal election set for November 2025.
+Candidates file for village offices through the Jefferson County Clerk/Election Commissioner, as do those submitting ballot measures affecting the community.
+Voters can find their assigned polling place by calling the Jefferson County Clerk at (402) 729-2323 or checking the Nebraska Voter Registration Lookup at https://www.votercheck.necvr.ne.gov/.
+Most residents vote at a location within the village or at a consolidated precinct site.
+Public election records in Nebraska include voter registration lists with certain personal information redacted, campaign finance reports filed with the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/, candidate filing information, and official precinct-level results.
+Jefferson County reported approximately 62% voter turnout in the November 2024 presidential election, with roughly 4,200 of 6,800 registered voters casting ballots.
+The November 3, 2026 general election will feature several significant races for Plymouth and Jefferson County voters: one of Nebraska's U.S. Senate seats if up for election in 2026 (the Class II seat is contested that year), Nebraska's unicameral Legislature seats for District 29 covering Jefferson County, county offices including County Commissioner, County Clerk, County Sheriff, County Assessor, and County Attorney, plus Plymouth village board positions if terms expire.
+Early voting ballots can be requested through the Jefferson County Clerk beginning 35 days before an election, with applications available at the office or online through the Nebraska Secretary of State.
+Absentee ballots must be returned by mail with an Election Day postmark or delivered in person to the Jefferson County Clerk's office by 8:00 p.m.
+On Election Day.
+Nebraska doesn't offer universal mail-in voting, voters must request absentee ballots for specific elections.

 Frequently Asked Questions